 Once all the boxes were opened, E2 invited the child to play again.
-E2 left the room and E1 asked the child to draw the objects again on other sheets of paper (Series 2).
+E2 left the room and E1 asked the child to draw the objects again on other sheets of paper (Set 2).
 After the child finished a drawing, the experimenter and the child put the object in its box and then placed the drawing over the top.
-The objects were presented in the reverse order to the one assigned to the child in Series 1.
-When E2 returned to the room, the game was repeated using Series 2 drawings.
+The objects were presented in the reverse order to the one assigned to the child in Set 1.
+When E2 returned to the room, the game was repeated using Set 2 drawings.
 In this phase of the task, E2 correctly identified each hidden toy even if the drawing was not representational so that the child would have a positive experience from the experimental session.

-The procedures for Graphic Demonstration CR and Graphic Product CR were identical to those from Linguistic Feedback CR, with the exception of E2's behavior in the face of the non-representational drawings.
-In the Graphic Demonstration CR, after saying "Oh, that's not that toy!
+The procedures for Graphic Demonstration WR and Graphic Product WR were identical to those from Linguistic Feedback WR, with the exception of E2's behavior in the face of the non-representational drawings.
+In the Graphic Demonstration WR, after saying "Oh, that's not that toy!
 I could not guess what the toy hidden in this box was by using your drawing", E2 explained: "I would draw the toy (pointing to the object) this way to be able to guess what toy it is."
 E2 would then take a sheet of paper and a pencil, look carefully at the object and draw it slowly.
 Upon finishing, she would show the drawing ("Look at my drawing!") and then remove it from the child's view.

-In the Graphic Product CR, with a non-representational drawing, E2 would say: "Oh, that's not the toy!
+In the Graphic Product WR, with a non-representational drawing, E2 would say: "Oh, that's not the toy!
 I could not guess what the toy hidden in this box was by using your drawing.
 I already played this game with one of your classmates and I am going to show you how he/she drew this toy in order to guess what it is."
 E2 immediately presented a finished drawing of the hidden object ("Look at my drawing!"), held it in front of the child for several seconds and then removed it from the child's sight.

 No Receiver Condition.
 This condition allowed control over the possible learning effects from the graphic task.
 The children worked alone with E1.
-After presenting the objects in the same way as in the CR conditions, E1 invited the child to draw them and explained: "Your drawings have to look like the toys.
+After presenting the objects in the same way as in the WR conditions, E1 invited the child to draw them and explained: "Your drawings have to look like the toys.
 For example, the drawing for this toy (object 1) has to look like it and not like the other toys (pointing to the remaining objects)."
-Afterward, E1 picked up a single object, held it in front of the child and asked him/her to draw it (Series 1).
+Afterward, E1 picked up a single object, held it in front of the child and asked him/her to draw it (Set 1).
 The child played for a few minutes with E1 after finishing the drawings.
 Special attention was paid to the duration of the free play so that it was similar in length to the playtime with E2 in the CR conditions.
-Immediately after, E1 asked the child to draw the objects again, on new sheets of paper, before leaving the room (Series 2).
+Immediately after, E1 asked the child to draw the objects again, on new sheets of paper, before leaving the room (Set 2).

 Coding

-The dependent variable was the number of representational drawings produced by the children in Series 1 and 2.
+The dependent variable was the number of representational drawings produced by the children in Set 1 and 2.
 In line with the study from Callaghan (1999), the drawings were coded as representational if they possessed the four possible distinctions between object 1 and the other objects:

 Combination of shapes (circles and lines).
 The drawing of object 2 had to contain lines that departed from the circle, unlike the drawing of object 1;